tshihab07/Data-Cleaning-And-Organizing/README.md

 ## Usage

 - ***Data Cleaning:***
-  - Execute the notebook script to clean dataset and handle missing values, duplicate records, or incorrect formatting.
+  - Execute the notebook script to clean the dataset and handle missing values, duplicate records, or incorrect formatting.
 - ***Data Organizing:***
-  - Restructure cleaned data, preparing it for analysis or reporting.
+  - Restructure cleaned data and prepare it for analysis or reporting.
 - ***Statistical Summary:***
-  - Get basic statistical insights, helping understand the dataset's key properties.
+  - Get basic statistical insights to help understand the dataset's key properties.

 ## Contributing